Krishna4K2/Crafty/services/recommendation/README.md

   -e PORT=8080 \
   --memory="256m" \
   --cpus="0.5" \
-  crafty-recommendation-service
+  crafty-recommendation
 ```

 ## Notes
-- The service requires Go 1.25+ for optimal performance
+- Service requires Go 1.25+ for optimal performance
-- Ensure the catalogue service is running before starting this service
+- Ensure catalogue service is running before starting
-- The service fetches data from the catalogue service on each request
+- Service fetches data from catalogue on each request
 - For high-traffic scenarios, consider implementing caching
-- The random selection algorithm can be enhanced for better recommendation logic
+- Random selection algorithm can be enhanced for better recommendations